Slow Living - what it means to me

 Once upon a time I worked in a market garden and plant nursery.
 Everyday I wore dirty, mud splattered waterproofs and if it had rained or been windy, I looked like I'd been dragged through a hedge backwards.
 The work was hard, often monotonous and yet fulfilling in ways that I could never have imagined after years of working in retail and arts management.
 One day a man came into the nursery driving a swish car, dressed in expensive clothing and reeking of aftershave.
-He looked me up and down before starting off a conversation that revolved around him trying to impress me with his wealth, his lifestyle and his status.
+He looked me up and down , taking in my bedraggled apppearance and then started a conversation that revolved around him trying to impress me with his wealth, his lifestyle and his status.
 He was trying to sell his new project which was something to do with a local school although I can't actually remember what he wanted now.
-Somehow we wandered onto the topic of clothing, I have no idea why, and he made a passing remark that his family never ironed anything, they simply went out and bought new clothes and threw out the un-ironed ones (this was absolutely not a joke and he was completely serious).
+Somehow we wandered onto the topic of clothing and he made a passing remark that his family never ironed anything, they simply went out and bought new clothes and threw out the un-ironed ones (this was absolutely not a joke and he was completely serious).
 I was astonished that he thought I should be impressed by this.
 Half the world is starving and he thought this was okay to just chuck stuff away?
 He didn't even donate it to charity.
 And then at some point during this conversation the penny dropped and I realised - he had no job anymore.
 He was now unemployed and was trying to wheedle his way into making money out of a primary school.
-He had created a life that wasn't real and from the fear in his eyes, their dream lifestyle was going down the toilet and was more than likely about to be taken from them.
-It was truly a conversation that opened my eyes - that people could be so obsessed with keeping up with the joneses, they consumed to feel superior and that they simply couldn't see past what was really important in life.
+He had created a life that wasn't real and from the fear in his eyes, their dream lifestyle was going down the toilet.
+It was truly a conversation that opened my eyes - that people could be so obsessed with keeping up with the joneses and they simply couldn't see what was really important in life.

 Since I had that conversation, I've made some big changes in my life.
 Previously I was a firm believer in buying more stuff - more clothes, more magazines, more cake, more things for the home, just more and more and more.
 The Hermes delivery man practically became one of my best friends he was at my door so often.
 I equated purchases with happiness, thinking to myself if I just have this top I'll look amazing, I really do need the latest edition of this lifestyle magazine or I'll pick up this DVD with the grocery shop and we'll have something to do tonight.
 Instead of thinking how much stress this put on the family finances, I continued to buy and buy.
 Cupboards groaned with stuff to the point if you opened them things would fall on your head.
 Now I don't live like that at all.
 I've stopped buying things we don't need and I've started to look after the things that we do.
 I've decluttered a whole lot of stuff and I'm happier and more positive about things than I've ever been.
 I've chosen a simpler and slower pace of life and it's one that suits me perfectly.